jayjojayson/hass-victron-vrm-api/README.md

    <summary> <b>Q&A</b></summary>

   - Configuration Menu, if the instance number for Battery, Multiplus or PV Inverter is set to 0, then no device will be added!
     (Example, if you have no Battery, then you don`t need the empty Device in HA.)
+  - You can add more instance ids separated by comma (100, 101, 102)
   - You get the Temperature value with a 1PH Multiplus Setup.
 With 3Ph Multiplus Setup you dont get this Sensor.
   - You get Data from your 1Ph or 3Ph PV-Inverter.
 With 3Ph you get some more Sensors.
   </details>